 Echeveria gibbiflora 'Metallica'

-Echeveria gibbiflora var. metallica is a is the natural cultivar of Echeveria gibbiflora.
-It is succulent evergreen perennial with short-stemmed rosettes of spoon-shaped, wavy-edged, metallic bronze-green leaves with pink margins, up to 8 inches (20 cm) long.
-Racemes of bell-shaped reddish flowers are yellow inside.
+Echeveria gibbiflora 'Metallica' is a succulent with short-stemmed rosettes of metallic bronze-green leaves with pink margins.
+The leaves are spoon-shaped, wavy-edged, and up to 8 inches (20 cm) long and up to 5 inches (12.5 cm) wide.
+The racemes of bell-shaped reddish flowers are yellow inside.

 How to Grow and Care